angular/angular/src/cdk/schematics/ng-update/update-schematic.md

 # ng-update schematic

 **Note** The CDK ng-update schematic is the foundation for the Angular Material update schematic.
-This is achieved by making the ng-update code for the CDK as abstract as possible.
+This is achieved by making the ng-update code for the CDK as reusable as possible.

 This means that this document also applies for the Angular Material `ng-update`.